 - Repeat the folding process with the remaining sides, so that all the edges are tucked into the middle, and your dough is now a nice oblong shape.

-- Gently lower your oval shape dough into an oval proofing basket for the final proof!
+- Gently lower your oval shape dough into an oval proofing basket (or basket alternatives) for the final proof!

 This method is a tad complicated compared to the first one but creates an oval loaf with more tension in its shape.